bytebase/bytebase.com/content/docs/data-query-and-export/data-query.md

 Bytebase supports data security governance functions within the organization and provides corresponding approval workflows.
 You can apply for permissions or approve permission requests submitted by other users.

-Project owners can manually add the role of data queriers to control data query permissions.
-In Enterprise plan, user can apply for data query roles by submitting a request grant issue.
+**Project Owners** can manually add the role of **Project Querier** to control data query permissions.
+In Enterprise plan, users can apply for  **Project Querier** roles by submitting a request grant issue.

 ## Add data querier role manually